fatehuntin/ArmorSwapperModule/README.md

+# Floppa Client Module for armor swapping in dungeons
+Config is simple, wardrobe slots only work for the first page and go from 1-9 with the first slot being 1 As with the floppa client mod this is use at your own risk Put the module in the /config/modules folder in your .minecraft folder

+Feel free to build the module yourself or take the prebuilt jar from releases

+Original README from Aton
 # External Modules for Floppa Client Template

 This Repository serves as a template for creating external modules for Floppa Client.